Team Performance with Test Scores: Conclusion and Open Problems

 \section{Conclusion and Open Problems}

 In this paper, we have demonstrated that for a natural family of submodular performance metrics, team selection can happen solely on an individual basis, with minimal concession in team quality.
 However, this selection criterion is more intricate than the canonical test (singleton set value), the performance of which we also characterized.
 Not all submodular functions are amenable to such an approximation, and we exhibited examples where {\em no} function could always guarantee a constant order bound.
 This leads to the natural question of whether it is possible to characterize the {\em truly} submodular functions (functions for which, like the expected maximum, the canonical test performs poorly) which can approximated in such a fashion.
 There may be an opportunity to connect such questions to a distinct literature on approximating a submodular function with only a small number of values known \cite{goemans-approx-submodular}, and approximation by juntas \cite{submodular-juntas}.
+Another interesting direction is to relax the assumption of knowing the distribution of our random variables $X_i$.
+In many real life scenarios, we may not have a true skill distribution for candidates, but may instead have to rely on noisy samples.
+This problem may have links to work on robust estimation, \cite{huber-robust-estimation}.

 Finally, we also explored the implications of independence of random variables when using hill-climbing to approximate the size-$k$ set maximizing the expected maximum.
 We established that for certain random variables, we could find the true optimum this way.
 A natural question is then, for what distributional assumptions can we guarantee optimality, or a significantly better approximation ratio?
 Much work has been done on structural properties of ensembles of random variables with different distributions \cite{k-modal}, \cite{poisson-binom}, and it is possible that such techniques may be useful here.